hexarobi/tm-form-enhancer/README.md

 1. Make sure you are using either [Google Chrome](https://www.google.com/chrome/) or [Mozilla FireFox](https://www.mozilla.org/firefox).
 Microsoft Internet Explorer or Edge will not work.

-2. Install the Tampermonkey extension for either [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [FireFox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
+2. Install either [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Tampermonkey for FireFox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
 This add-on allows for custom userscripts to be installed, which you will do in the next steps.

 3. Install the [Form Enhancer userscript](https://github.com/hexarobi/tm-form-enhancer/raw/master/form-enhancer.user.js) by opening the link and clicking the "Install" button on the page.
 This enabled email validation, address autocomplete, and name auto-capitalization.